panzerdp/dmitripavlutin.com/content/posts/058-classes-guide/index.md

 ```

 `ContentWriter` inherits from the `User` the constructor, the method `getName()` and the field `name`.
 As well, the `ContentWriter` class declares a new field `posts`.

+Note that private members of a parent class are *not inherited* by the child class.

 ### 5.1 Parent constructor: *super()* in *constructor()*